joho1968/NCweb/README.md

 [![Software License](https://img.shields.io/badge/License-BSD--3-brightgreen.svg?style=flat-square)](LICENSE)

 **NCweb** is a reasonably small (ish) PHP "application" that will allow you to expose a given folder of a Nextcloud instance and serve documents from it as if it would have been a regular website.
 The folder does not have to be shared in Nextcloud.
+You can serve `.html` (HTML) or `.md` (Markdown) files.
+NCweb can be configured to `render Markdown` files to HTML.

 NCweb has been tested with PHP 7.2, Nginx 1.19.x, and Apache 2.x.
 It utilizes `sabre/dav` (client) and `PHP CommonMark` parser to do the heavy lifting.